 USA Football is an independent non-profit organization whose purpose is to galvanize, support and promote the sport at all levels of amateur football.
 The first national advocacy group created for this purpose, USA Football was launched in 2002 and received initial funding from the National Football League and the NFL Players Association, through the NFL Youth Football Fund.
 The activities of USA Football generally focus on the following: building coalitions, advocating positions and causes, identifying best practices and standards, aggregating resources, and promoting the sport.
 It is also the designated U.S. representative to the International Federation of American Football (IFAF).
 Visit usafootball.com.

 In conjunction with the NFL and USA football, the Packers celebrate the annual USA Football Month to encourage kids to play America's favorite sport.
-During Family Night and both preseason home games, the Packers invite Wisconsin youth football teams to scrimmage on the field during halftime.
-Before each game, the youth teams join the pros on the field for the National Anthem.
+During Family Night and the second preseason home game, the Packers invite Wisconsin youth football teams to scrimmage on the field during halftime.
+Before the second preseason home game, the youth teams join the pros on the field for the National Anthem.

 Every year, millions of boys and girls from around the country take part in the Punt, Pass & Kick skills competition.
 The competition, which has been around since the 1960's, is FREE and open to boys and girls ages 8-15.
 Each year the Green Bay Packers play host to the Team Championship level of competition taking place later this year.
 Get a chance to participate in a passing exhibition held on Lambeau Field before a regular season home game!

 Click here for more information on how to get involved.

 The Green Bay Packers are excited to give schools and neighborhood non-profit organizations in Green Bay, La Crosse, Madison, Manitowoc, Milwaukee, Racine and Sheboygan the opportunity to apply for an NFL Grassroots grant.